Related Tours

 There is a regular train service from Fort William to Glasgow, which is the most popular option and takes around 4 hours.
 At busy times it is a good idea to reserve a seat, which you can do in advance using Scotrail's website, where you can also check timetables.
 Sometimes, if you have an early flight the next day, a taxi is required.
 This is a very expensive option, so should be avoided unless necessary, and the train journey is a highlight, offering wonderful views.
 You can also get a bus from Fort William to Glasgow, which takes around 3 hours, and should be booked in advance.

-Are the midges a major problem?
+Are the midges / no-see-ums a major problem?

-There is no denying that midges can be a nuisance.
+There is no denying that midges / no-see-ums can be a nuisance.
 They will bite if they find bare skin but they do not cause illness.
 Some people suffer from itchy bites.
 The worse time for midges in Scotland is June to August when the weather is warmer yet still damp.
 The best solution is to carry midge repellent with you.

 Midges are more prevalent in early morning and dusk when the sun is rising or setting, so ensure that you cover bare skin with long sleeves and trousers.
 A midge net for the face can be very useful.
 During the walking day (and especially if there is a light breeze) you may find you don't even notice them.
+Read our blog about midge repellents!

 Whilst there will, of course, be remote areas where you do lose signal, you will find that along most of the route you will pick up cellphone service.
 Mapping on the Macs Adventure app can be saved offline in advance so you can navigate without data/signal.